weird94/weird94/README.md

   - Adopted by **10+ enterprise clients**, including **2 Fortune 500 companies** and multiple notable firms in China
   - Involved in real-time sync engine, document model, canvas & rendering layer, and performance tuning

-- Other repos / projects:
-  - **crx-rpc** — lightweight RPC framework for Chrome extensions
-  - **react-typed-recyclelist** — a high-performance virtualized list with DOM recycling

 ## 🚀 What Drives Me

 - Crafting developer tools / productivity software to make creators more effective